mingzhaochina/PyLoT/README.md

 In order to run PyLoT you need to install:

-- python 2 or 3
+- python 2 or 3 (currently only up to 3.4 due to PySide incompatibility)
 - scipy
 - numpy
 - matplotlib
 - obspy
 - pyside

+Optional but recommended:

+- pyqtgraph

 #### Some handwork: